Spitfire1900/BarcodeImageGeneratorLibrary.Net/README.md

 UPC Supplemental 5 | Codabar |	ITF-14
 Telepen | Pharmacode |	FIM (Facing Identification Mark)

 ** Keep in mind that some symbologies go by more than one name, so make sure the one you are using isn't listed above by a different name before contacting me to add it.
-If it isn't listed above and you would like me to look at adding it to this library, please post a comment below, and I will take a look at it as soon as possible.
-(Bugs are always a priority, so please send me bug reports.)
+If it isn't listed above and you would like me to look at adding it to this library, please submit a pull request.
+(Bugs are always a priority, so please send those.)

 Using the Code
 ----